 \section{Charged clustering via multidimensional scaling}

-Clustering relies on the choice of dissimilarities that control the part of information conveyed by the data that will be used to gather points into the same cluster, expressing how such points share some common characteristics.
-To obtain a fair clustering we aim at obtaining clusters which are not governed by the protected variables but are rather mixed with respect to these variables.
-For this, we introduce interpretable dissimilarities in the space $(X,S)\in \real^{d}\times\real^p$ aiming at separating points with the same value of the protected classes.
+Clustering relies on the choice of dissimilarities that control the part of information conveyed by the data that will be used to gather points into the same cluster, expressing how such points share some similar features.
+To obtain a diversity enhancing clustering we aim at obtaining clusters which are not governed by the protected variables but are rather mixed with respect to these variables.
+For this, we introduce interpretable dissimilarities in the space $(X,S)\in \real^{d}\times\real^p$ that separate points with the same value of the protected classes.
 Using an analogy with electromagnetism, the labels $S$ play the role of an electric charge and similar charges tend to have a repulsive effect while dissimilar charges tend to attract themselves.
-We stress that $S\in\real^p$, hence it can take non integer values, and all our procedures are well suited for such values.
-However in this work our examples concentrate on integer values for interpretability and simplicity.
+We stress that $S\in\real^p$, hence it can take non-integer values, and all our procedures are well suited for such values.
+However, our examples concentrate on integer values for interpretability and simplicity.

-Our guidances for choosing these dissimilarities are that we would like the dissimilarities to \begin{itemize} \item[\textit{i)}] induce fairness into subsequent clustering techniques (eliminate or, at least, decrease dependence of the clusters on the protected attribute), \item[\textit{ii)}] keep the essential geometry of the data (with respect to non-protected attributes) and \item[\textit{iii)}] be easy to use and interpret. \end{itemize}
+Our guidelines for choosing these dissimilarities are that we would like the dissimilarities to \begin{itemize} \item[\textit{i)}] induce diversity into subsequent clustering techniques (decrease, or, at best, eliminate, identifiability between clusters and protected attributes), \item[\textit{ii)}] keep the essential geometry of the data (with respect to non-protected attributes) and \item[\textit{iii)}] be easy to use and interpret. \end{itemize}